-(A Christmas memory by Virginia Allain, formerly published on Bubblews)
+(A Christmas memory by Gail and Clyde’s daughter, Virginia Allain)

 Some families face a spartan Christmas, particularly if they are out of work.
 Thinking of that brought to mind a Christmas where the generosity of others saved our family from a bleak holiday.

 My dad had been in a car accident and was hospitalized for almost six months.
-My mother was expecting and with five children she couldn’t go out and work.
-It looked like there would be few gifts and certainly money couldn’t be wasted on a Christmas tree when there was barely food for the table.
+My mother was expecting and with five children to care for, she couldn’t go out and work.
+It looked like there would be few gifts and certainly, money couldn’t be wasted on a Christmas tree when there was barely food for the table.

 When our school closed for the Christmas break, my fifth-grade teacher brought the tree from the classroom to our house.
 Also that week, some kind soul left a box filled with holiday foods on our front porch.